michael-ouyang-projects/Intelligent-Trash-Can/README.md

 			}

-		// Sometime raspberry pi won't connect to internet via wifi after startup, but we can auto re-bring-up the wifi interface or restart networking service right after startup to solve this problem. <br/>
+		// Sometime Pi won't connect to internet via wifi after startup, but we can auto re-bring-up the wifi interface or restart networking service right after startup to solve this problem. <br/>
 		* vim /etc/rc.local

 			// add one of this at the bottom right before exit 0.